The ACC Foundation supports activities that foster the growth, innovation, and diversity of the next generation of airport development professionals.

 - Young Professionals Program

-Grant Value: Grant recipients will receive a $5,000 grant to cover the full cost of attending the ACC/AAAE Design and Construction Symposium, including full conference registration, travel, lodging and meals.
+Grant Value: Grant recipients will receive a $5,000 grant to cover the costs to attend the ACC/AAAE Design and Construction Symposium (travel, lodging, meals, etc.).
 Recipient will receive the grant during the conference.

 Diversity/Inclusion Statement: ACC will increase the awareness of opportunities for talented professionals to succeed in the vibrant aviation field.
 As a long-term byproduct, ACC will improve the diversity of aviation and ACC leaders by establishing strategic partnerships, leveraging the ACC Institute, and increasing membership diversity, participation and mindset within ACC events.